mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 <!-- Thus proposed motivations for supporting coding and game making should be analysed alongside the financial models which support activities.  -->

-DOES THIS LIVE HERE?
-MOTIVATIONS FOR LEARNING GAME MAKING  / CODING

-  - Learning coding and related digital skills to progress to join the commercial games industry
-- Getting more people to take Computing qualifications, a motivation which aligns with the concept of feeding the STEM pipeline in to science industries
-- Parents motivations to develop individual useful skills in young peoples.
-- Game making for intrinsic pleasure of making games or similar projects that are celebrated
-- for empowerment of individual and health of society as consumers of technology

 <!-- Thus proposed motivations for supporting coding and game making are analysed alongside the financial models which support activities.
 I am guided by the work of Vossoughi and colleagues  [@vossoughi_making_2016] whose see critique of maker movement shows the potentially negative impact of the positivist, industry-focused STEM agenda on inclusive practice. -->